virgillito-tech/AIAFCS---AI-Application-For-Customer-Service/README.md

   - Urgency detection for negative calls
 - Compliance monitoring:
   - Detection of mandatory scripts not read
-  - Precise indication of missing sections
+  - Explicit identification of missing sections

 ---

-### Real-time Operator Assistance
+### Real-Time Operator Assistance / Supporto live all’operatore
-- Live audio analysis during the call
+- Live audio stream analysis during the call
 - Context-aware suggestions for issue resolution
-- Answers retrieved exclusively from **company documentation**
+- Answers generated exclusively from **company documentation**
-- Every suggestion includes:
+- Each suggestion includes:
   - Document name
-  - Page
+  - Page number
   - Paragraph reference

-This allows operators to respond faster, more accurately and in full compliance with internal procedures.
+This enables faster resolution times, improved accuracy and full procedural compliance.

 ---

+## 🧠 AI & Technologies Used

+### Speech Recognition
+- **OpenAI Whisper**
+  - High-accuracy automatic speech recognition (ASR)
+  - Multilingual support
+  - Optimized for noisy call-center audio

+### Speaker Diarization
+- **Pyannote.audio**
+  - Neural speaker segmentation
+  - Separation of operator and customer voices
+  - Robust performance on real-world telephone conversations

+### Language Understanding & Reasoning
+- **Large Language Models (LLMs – LLaMA family)**
+  - Conversation summarization
+  - Keyword extraction
+  - Sentiment classification
+  - Compliance verification
+  - Semantic understanding of customer issues

+### Knowledge Retrieval (RAG)
+- **Retrieval-Augmented Generation (RAG)**
+- **Vector database (e.g. ChromaDB)**
+  - Company PDFs and internal documentation are embedded
+  - Semantic search retrieves only relevant passages
+  - LLM responses are grounded in verified internal sources

+This ensures **accurate, explainable and auditable answers**.

+---

-## Architecture
+## 🏗 Architecture

-- **Fully on-premise deployment**
+- Fully **on-premise deployment**
 - Uses **customer-owned hardware and GPUs**
-- Containerized architecture (Docker / Kubernetes)
+- Containerized services (Docker / Kubernetes)
-- Local REST / WebSocket APIs
+- Local REST and WebSocket APIs
+- Designed for integration with:
+  - CRM systems
+  - CTI / VoIP platforms
+  - Custom call-center software

-- No audio, transcripts or personal data are sent outside the company network
+No audio streams, transcripts or sensitive data are sent outside the company network.

-The platform is compatible with existing **CRM and CTI systems** through API integration.

 ---

-## Privacy & Security
+## 🔐 Privacy & Security

-- No external cloud dependency for data processing
+- No external cloud processing of customer data
 - End-to-end encrypted communication
-- Metadata-only usage tracking
+- Metadata-only usage monitoring
-- Optional air-gapped deployment
+- Optional air-gapped installation
-- Designed to comply with GDPR and enterprise security policies
+- Designed to support GDPR and enterprise security requirements

 ---

-## Licensing Model
+## 📄 Licensing & Distribution

-The platform is provided as a **commercial on-premise SaaS**:
+The platform is provided as a **commercial on-premise SaaS solution**.

-- Monthly subscription
+- Monthly subscription model
 - Pricing based on:
   - Number of active operators
-  - Enabled features (post-call / live assistance)
+  - Enabled modules (post-call analysis, live assistance)
-- Optional enterprise SLA and customization
+- Optional enterprise SLA and custom integrations

-> There is **no free or open-source license** for this software.
+> There is **no open-source or free license** for this software.

 ---

-## Intended Use
+## 🎯 Intended Use / Destinazione d’uso

-This solution is designed for:
+Designed for:
 - Call centers
 - Customer support departments
-- Enterprises with compliance requirements
+- Enterprises with compliance constraints
-- Organizations that cannot move customer data to the cloud
+- Organizations that cannot adopt cloud-only AI solutions

-It is **not intended for personal or experimental use**.
+**Not intended for personal, academic or experimental use.**

 ---

-## Availability
+## 📬 Availability & Contact

 The software is available through:
 - Direct licensing agreements
 - Pilot projects
 - Enterprise deployments

-For demos, technical details or commercial inquiries:
+For technical details, demos or commercial inquiries:

 📧 **Contact:** [your.email@domain.com]

 ---

-## Disclaimer
+## ⚖ Disclaimer

-This repository does not contain executable code.
+This repository does not include executable code or models.
-Any attempt to reverse engineer, replicate or misuse the described system without authorization is prohibited.
+Any attempt to replicate, reverse engineer or use the described system without authorization is strictly prohibited.

 © All rights reserved.